 Recent photo showing the south side of Upstream along Jackson St. The arches with black windows replaced the old garage doors.

-After considering several locations, Brian landed on the historic firehouse in Omaha’s Old Market.
-Built in 1903 it had most recently served as the home to the Firehouse Dinner Theater.
+After considering several locations, Magee landed on the historic firehouse in Omaha’s Old Market.
+Built in 1903, it had most recently served as the home of the Firehouse Dinner Theater.
 His vision was to make the brewpub resemble the old firehouse as much as possible.
 To that end, he completed an extensive renovation of the building.
-By the time it was finished, the large building had a first floor brew house and an open-style kitchen.
-The second floor space had additional seating in addition to a pool hall and patio.To capitalize on its location in the Old Market, he added an outdoor patio along 11th Street.
+It included the removal of plaster to expose the brick walls, adding numerous large windows, and installing replicas of the original doors.
+By the time it was finished, the large building had a first-floor brewhouse and an open-style kitchen.
+The second floor had additional seating, a pool hall, and a patio.
+To capitalize on its location in the Old Market, he added an outdoor patio along 11th Street.

 Looking down on the first floor bar at Upstream.